 - Waterproof your boots BEFORE you wear them.
 This looks like the dumbest tip, but people tell us every day "...my boots don’t need anything - they are new...".
 That’s exactly when they need it... unless they are guaranteed waterproof, in which case everything here applies, except you don’t need to use SAHARA for as long as the guarantee runs -normally 6 months.

 - URAD with color is usually a better choice than neutral for winter boots.

-- Realize that "Gucci lambskin winter boots" are very nice and comfortable for winters... in Miami!
-Today, we have nice looking heavy duty winter boots from many renowned manufactures.
+- Realize that not all winter boots are made for winter - "Gucci lambskin winter boots" are very nice and comfortable for winters... in Miami!
+Today, we have nice looking heavy duty winter boots from many renowned manufacturers.
 Shop around for what you really need, and then care for them properly, your comfort is worth it.

 - When you store away your winter boots for the summer, apply GRASSO to prevent leather from drying and to keep its natural water-repellent quality.

 Good healthy and well-winterized winter boots can be a major factor in making winter an enjoyable season.